-Parameter Description Configuration Method Far Control Near Camera Enables or disables the far site to control the near site camera.
+Parameter Description Configuration Method Not FECC in call(0~300s) Configures the duration time (in seconds) when far site cannot control the local camera during a call.
+Default: 15 If it is set to 15, the far site is not allowed to control the local camera in the first 15 seconds of the call.
+Web User Interface Far Control Near Camera Enables or disables the far site to control the near site camera.
 Default: Enabled Remote Control Web User Interface Far Set of Camera Presets Enables or disables the far site to store the camera presets.
 Default: Disabled Remote Control Web User Interface Far Move to Camera Presets Enables or disables the far site to use the camera presets.
 Default: Disabled Remote Control Web User Interface

-To configure far-end camera control via the web user interface:
+To configure far-end camera control via web user interface: